sagarkal/axway-open-docs/content/en/docs/central/mesh_management/traceability_agent_configuration.md

 These prerequisites are required by the Axway Central CLI, which you will use to configure the Istio discovery agents.

 * Node.js >= 10.13.0 and <= 12.14.1
-* Minimum Axway Central CLI version: 0.17.0
+* Minimum Axway Central CLI version: 1.2.0 or later

 For more information, see [Install Axway Central CLI](/docs/central/cli_central/cli_install/).